serverless-guru/sls-jest/doc/core-concepts.md

 - **Readability**

-Thanks to those helpers, code becomes much easier to read and more language-natural.
+Thanks to those helpers, code becomes much easier to read and more natural-language.

 e.g. `expect(dynamodbItem(...)).toExist();`